doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/notes/agency.md

 1. Go to the hidden XRay Room in the Hospital
 	1. Click on the Scalpel behind the false wall in the Xray Room behind the cabinet.
-1. At Agency Experimentation Site (Second Rloor of the Hospital)
+1. At Agency Experimentation Site (Second Floor of the Hospital)
 	1. Click on the Button found under the Surgery Table to turn the lights on
 	2. Sit in the chair on the right under “Experimental” and get slimed!
 1. Look behind one of the chairs in the Agency Experimentation Site